Black Friday 2018 deals: Laptops, PCs, Chromebooks, tablets, monitors and more

 2018 Apple iPad (Gold, 32GB) for $250 ($80 off)

 Apple made its entry-level iPad even better with the latest version, released in March.
 This is likely to be the lowest price for it we'll see this year.
-Just note this deal is available at Costco (for members only, of course), Target and Walmart and it could pop up elsewhere, too.
+Just note this deal is available at Target and Walmart and it could pop up elsewhere, too.

 Amazon Fire HD 10 tablet with Alexa Hands-Free for $100 ($50 off)